ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 Some data sets (e.g. ERA5) provide pre-calculated values for both incoming solar radiation and net long-wave radiation.
-Because of this, LISVAP offers the possibility to use these values directly, in which case all radiation balance calculations (except for the Angot radiation) are bypassed.
+When both the datasets are available, LISVAP offers the possibility to use these values directly.
+Conversely, the following protocol to compute the Angot radiaton is applied.

 ### Step 1: Angot radiation